-Plan of Operations
+Plan of Operation

 We plan to devote significant financial and other resources to further research and development, and commercialize tests using our Tr-DNA technology.
 Our initial focus is on two key applications: prenatal genetic testing and infectious disease detection.
 If developed, we intend to sell these products to independent clinical laboratories and hospital laboratories approved for performance of high-complexity tests.
 We have completed our proof of principle studies in these two key areas and must now validate these findings in human clinical samples.
 It is expected that the next phase of product development will last throughout the 2006 fiscal year.
 The next phase requires that we gain access to clinical samples pertinent to each product focus.
-We have executed research contracts with North Shore - Long Island Jewish (LIJ) Health System in Lake Success, New York and Eastern Virginia Medical School in Norfolk, Virginia.
-The research contract with North Shore Long Island Jewish (LIJ) Health System is subject to approval by its Institutional Review Board ("IRB").
+We have executed research contracts with North Shore - Long Island Jewish (LIJ) Health System is subject to approval by its Institutional Review Board ("IRB").
 There can be no assurance that our contract with North Shore Long Island Jewish (LIJ) Health System will be approved by its IRB.